pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 `
 ```

-- compressed (BOOL): If YES, send compressed in request body.
-Prefer for large data.
+*  requiredParameterDescription`message` *Type: idReference on Foundation object (`NSString`, `NSNumber`, `NSArray`, `NSDictionary`) which will be published.`channel` *Type: NSStringReference on ID of the `channel` to which `message` should be published.`compressed` *Type: BOOLWhether `message` should be `compressed` and sent with request body instead of URI part.
+Compression useful in case if large data should be published, in another case it will lead to packet size grow.`block`Type: PNPublishCompletionBlockPublish processing completion `block` which pass only one argument - request processing status to report about how data pushing was successful or not.

-#### Publish a message with storage and block
+#### Publish a message with storage and block[​](#publish-a-message-with-storage-and-block)

 ```
 `1- (void)publish:(id)message